antimof/UxPlay/README.md

 # Changelog

-1.59 2022-12-10   remove "ZOOMFIX" compile option and make compilation with X11 dependence (that now
+1.59 2022-12-10   remove "ZOOMFIX" compile option and make compilation with X11-dependence the
-                  provides a toggle into/out of X11 fullscreen mode with the F11 key) the default if X11 development libraries are detected.
-(ZOOMFIX is then automatically applied for GStreamer < 1.20.)
-The cmake option -DNO_X11_DEPS now allows compilation with no X11 dependence.
-Also reworked internal handling of metadata.
+                  default if X11 development libraries are detected (this now provides fullscreen mode with a F11 or Alt+Enter key toggle); ZOOMFIX is  automatically applied for GStreamer < 1.20.
+The cmake option -DNO_X11_DEPS allows compilation with no dependence on X11.
+Reworked internal handling of metadata.

 1.58 2022-10-29   Add option "-nohold" that will drop existing connections when a new client connects.
                   Update llhttp to v8.1.0.